Restaurant Insurance in Wisconsin

 Equipment Breakdown

 Covers mechanical and electrical failure of commercial kitchen equipment.
 Wisconsin's extreme temperature range stresses heating and refrigeration systems, and the heavy use of deep fryers for the Friday fish fry tradition increases equipment wear and fire risk.
+Also covers food spoilage when refrigeration or freezer equipment fails — a critical protection for restaurants that can lose thousands in inventory overnight.

 • Boiler fails during -15 degree week — restaurant closes 3 days